Reading time: 4 minutes

 Often your business card is a follow-up to the first impression you’ve already made in person.
 And even when they’re on display for customers you’ve yet to meet, your card essentially serves as a representation of you.
 So, create something that feels true to you and your brand – and hand it out with confidence.

-First impressions and faux pas
+First impressions and quality connections

-- When meeting someone for the first time, these are the things people observe in the first few moments: smile, eyes, clothes, hair, voice, general body language, handshake, smell, shoes.
+- When meeting someone for the first time, these are the things people observe in the first few moments: smile, clothes, hair, voice, general body language, handshake, smell, shoes.
 Many also specifically mentioned teeth, so don’t forget to floss!